changcheng1/nestjs-component/README.md

  In this command:

- 1. -t my-nestjs-app: Tags the image with the name my-nestjs-app.
+ 1. my-nestjs-app: Tags the image with the name my-nestjs-app.

  2. Indicates the current directory as the build context.